rayvace/colorboard/README.md

 python backend.py
 ```

-To set up your local environment to run your webapp, you'll want to run the following:
+To set up your local environment to run your front-end client, you'll want to run the following:

 ```
 npm install